America's uninsured rate is on the rise

 The increase in the uninsured has been concentrated among young adults, ages 26 to 34, Gallup found.
 Their rate has jumped 1.5 percentage points since the end of last year.
 They may be most sensitive to rising premiums on coverage they may not use that much.
 Instead, they may prefer to pay the penalty.

-This group had been among the largest beneficiaries of Obamacare.
+This group had been among the largest beneficiaries of Obamacare since they were the group most likely to be eligible for subsidies.
 Their uninsured rate had fallen nearly 10 percentage points between the end of 2013 and 2016.

 This demographic is also key to the health of the individual market since their premiums help offset the higher costs of those in their 50s and early 60s, who typically need more care.
 One of Obamacare's shortcomings is that it didn't attract as many younger enrollees as hoped.